BMIRDS/deepslide/README.md

 # Citations

 DeepSlide is an open-source library and is licensed under the [GNU General Public License (v3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
-For questions contact Saeed Hassanpour at [Saeed.Hassanpour@dartmouth.edu](Saeed.Hassanpour@dartmouth.edu).
 If you are using this library please cite:

 ```Jason Wei, Laura Tafe, Yevgeniy Linnik, Louis Vaickus, Naofumi Tomita, Saeed Hassanpour, "Pathologist-level Classification of Histologic Patterns on Resected Lung Adenocarcinoma Slides with Deep Neural Networks", Scientific Reports;9:3358 (2019).```